 Up to now, the property tax to be levied has depended on the standard value.
 This value serves as the basis for calculating tax liability.
 The problem here being: The assessed standard value is based on the status of the year 1964 or, in some cases, even from the year 1935 and is thus very outdated.

 As a result, this leads to an unfair, partly arbitrary taxation, so that, under the current legal situation, a different amount of property tax is assessed for comparable properties in similar locations.
 This grievance was also recognized by the Federal Constitutional Court (Bundesverfassungsgericht, BVerfG) in 2018, which declared the existing regulation for calculating property tax unconstitutional.

-As a result, a new, up-to-date calculation of the property tax will be executed in the future, starting in 2025.
+As a result, a new, up-to-date calculation of the property tax in Germany will be executed in the future, starting in 2025.
 The standard value, which has served as the basis for calculation to date, will be abolished as part of the reform.
 Until 2025, however, property taxes will continue to be levied on the basis of outdated standard values.